arsenovic/ApplicationOfCGAToTransmissionLineTheory/README.md

 This module provides code used to compute and verify the results in the paper, "Applications of Conformal Geometric Algebra to Transmission Line Theory", by Alex Arsenovic.
+There are 3 files interest.

+1) SymbolicComputation presents some of the derivations for the paper.
+It uses the  symbolic geometric algebra module  `galgebra`
-The  symbolic geometric algebra module  `galgebra` is used to support some derivations in SymbolicComputations.
-The numerical geometric algebra `clifford` is ued to  verify  the results agree with conventional functions in complex algebra.
+2) `NumericalVerification` is used as a test-suite to  verify  the results agree with conventional functions in complex algebra.
+This module uses the python module `clifford`.

+3) `cgatline.py` numerical implementation of the results, given in a python module.